a16z/cicada/README.md

 ### Homomorphic time-lock puzzles

-A [time-lock puzzle](https://people.csail.mit.edu/rivest/pubs/RSW96.pdf) is a cryptographic puzzle that encapsulates some secret which can be receovered by performing $\mathcal{T}$ steps of (non-parallelizable) computation.
+A [time-lock puzzle](https://people.csail.mit.edu/rivest/pubs/RSW96.pdf) is a cryptographic puzzle that encapsulates some secret which can be recovered by performing $\mathcal{T}$ steps of (non-parallelizable) computation.

 Time-lock puzzles are useful for voting schemes because they allow users to post their votes as a puzzle, ensuring it can eventually be revealed while keeping it secret during the election, a property called *running-tally privacy*.
 The goal is that users can cast votes without being influenced by other votes already cast.
 Time-lock puzzles are rather unique in the field of private voting schemes in that they achieve running-tally privacy without relying on tallying authorities, threshold encryption or any other trusted parties: anybody can solve a time-lock puzzle to ensure votes are revealed after the election.